galaxyproject/training-material/topics/dev/tutorials/core-contributing/tutorial.md

 {% include topics/dev/tutorials/core-contributing/0177_add_user_favorite_extensions.py_diff.md %}

-With the database model in place, we need to start adding the rest of the Python plubming required to implement this feature.
+With the database model in place, we need to start adding the rest of the Python plumbing required to implement this feature.
 We will do this with a test-driven approach and start by implementing an API test that exercises operations we would like to have available for favorite extensions.

-We will stick a test case for user extensions in ``lib/galaxy_test/api/test_users.py`` which is a relatively straight-forward file that contains tests for other user API endpoints.
+We will stick a test case for user extensions in ``lib/galaxy_test/api/test_users.py`` which is a relatively straightforward file that contains tests for other user API endpoints.

-Various user centered operations have endpoints under ``api/user/<user_id>`` and ``api/user/current`` is sometimes substituable as the current user.
+Various user-centered operations have endpoints under ``api/user/<user_id>`` and ``api/user/current`` is sometimes substituable as the current user.